President of Sierra Leone: Election

-The president's election must take place during the state of his office, in which the former’s would be expired following a three-month period.
+The president's election must take place during the state of his office, in which the former's would be expired following a three-month period.

+As of 2021, there is a two-term limit for the president in the Constitution of Sierra Leone.
+The first president for whom the term limits applied was Kabbah in 2007.

 Benefits and Annual Pay

 According to the Sierra Leone Constitution, the president receives entitlement and compensation salary within the office he upholds such as: